thomasez/BisonLabReportsBundle/README.md

 BisonLabReportsBundle
 ================================

-A Symfony 2 bundle for creating reports
+A Symfony bundle for creating reports.